elnkosc/PythonHueControl/README.md

       * capabilities - used and available resources in bridge
     * v2 - UNDER CONSTRUCTION

-Details can be found in teh README files for the different sub-packages.
+Details can be found in the README files for the different sub-packages.

 Hue Bridges up to software version 1948086000 support API V1.
 From version 1948086000 API V2 is support in addition to V1.
 In the future V1 will be depricated.